TLe2023/DirectMarketing/README.md

 ## **7. Conclusion and Recommendations**

 To identify a predictive classification model, seven features related to the bank client information of the Portuguese bank direct marketing dataset was explored and transformed.
 Four models named K-nearest Neighbors (KNN), Logistic Regression (LR), Decision Trees (DT), and Support Vector Machines (SVM) classification models were built and validated.
-These models were evaluated with a set of pre-defined evaluation metrics.
-They are speed, ease of interpretation and performance.
-The model with the highest quality was selected and inspected.
-The top two features that influenced the selected model the most are education and default_no (e.g. the client is not in the default status)
+These models were evaluated with a set of pre-defined criteria.
+They are speed, ease of interpretation and performance metrics.
+The model with the highest quality, **Decision Trees**, was selected and inspected.
+The top two features that influenced the selected model the most are default_no (e.g. the client is not in the default status) and education.

 **Next steps:**

 The project can be continued by further optimizing the performance of the models.
-Some examples are using all features of the original dataset and/or balancing the dataset.
+Some examples are using all features of the original dataset and/or balancing the dataset before training the models.

 ## **8. Jupyter Notebook**